andy-paine/mongodb-boshrelease/README.md

 ### Mongodb Broker Smoke Tests (broker-smoke-tests job)

-The mongodb broker smoke test acts as an end user developper who wants to host its application in a cloud foundry.
+The mongodb broker smoke test acts as an end user developer who wants to host its application in a cloud foundry.

 For that, it relies on a sample mongodb application : https://github.com/JCL38-ORANGE/cf-mongodb-example-app